houseplant tuneup: winter care regimen

 BROMELIADS like the one up top (on its way into the tub) couldn’t be easier, and make great outdoor plants in summer, too.
 At shower time, I also trim off dead foliage, and give them all a good shower.
 This is one group of plants whose pots I don’t submerge in the dishpan, rather making sure to refill the “cups” formed by their foliage when I’m done showering them.
 The basics of bromeliad care.

-I HAVE many fancy-leaf begonias, both cane types and rhizomatous ones (such as ‘Black Magic,’ looking all pitiful and straggly, below, before some rehab).
-The poor dear and his cousins become spindly from low light in the offseason.
+I HAVE many fancy-leaf begonias, both cane types and rhizomatous ones, including ‘Autumn Ember,’ above, from Logee’s.
+Below, ‘Black Magic’ is looking all pitiful and straggly, before some rehab.
+The poor dear and his cousins become spindly from low light and low humidity in the offseason.
 But by March there will be energetic-looking masses of small leaves suddenly emerging at the base, from the rhizomes, so at that time I pick out dead stuff and trim off all the pendulous leaves and feed him, and all is well again (if a bit more compact temporarily).

 How I grow begonias, indoors and out (including great resources on their care, and places to shop for them).
 This interview with expert Tovah Martin goes into depth about begonia-growing, too.
 Soon after its late-winter haircut, ‘Black Magic’ will be full and happy again, more like this:

-I’VE BEEN watering my clivias again since January sometime, after two and a half or so months of withholding water (true!), while also making sure they’re resting in a cool spot, to trigger the flower-production process.
+I’VE BEEN watering my clivias again since early January, after two and a half or so months of withholding water (true!), while also making sure they’re resting in a cool spot.
+At least 40 days of “chilling requirement” (temperatures below 50 but above 35) are needed to trigger the flower-production process; I probably overdo it.
 Their lustrous strappy leaves (below) are a magnet for dust, so the shower was most welcome in this case.
 I expect to see some flower stalks start pushing up soon.
-How I care for Clivia.
+Learn how the experts who compete at the North American Clivia Society annual show care for Clivia at this link.
 (I’ve had some of my giant plants for more than 25 years, by the way.)